-Theme 5: Invitation from the teacher regarding their children's ESL learning limited communication and involvement, noting that while teachers update about homework, there is no invitation to discuss ESL activities except for parent-teacher meetings.
+Theme 5, invitation from the teacher regarding their children's ESL learning, illustrates the varying degrees of communication and involvement between parents and teachers concerning ESL activities and events, highlighting differences between B40 and T20 families.
+B40 parent (Parent A) indicates limited communication and involvement, noting that while teachers update about homework, there is no invitation to discuss ESL activities except for parent-teacher meetings.
 On the other hand, Parent B mentions receiving invitations from the teacher for specific ESL events, such as an English poetry competition that their daughter participated in.
 This suggests that communication and involvement vary even within B40 family.
 One B40 parent stated, "The teachers did update everything in group including their homework but as for invitation to discuss for ESL activities, no at all except for parent-teacher meeting."
 Another B40 parent stated, "The teacher did inform and invite me to the ESL discussion.
 For example, there was an English poetry competition that my daughter joined so I did receive the invitation from the teacher to discuss further."